 Johanna has represented a broad range of technology companies in Federal and State Court, with a primary focus on bio-technology, high-tech laboratory equipment, and the healthcare industry.
 In addition, Johanna is a member of the firm's life sciences working group.

 Prior to law school, Johanna conducted neuro-physiological research in the Vision Center Laboratory at the Salk Institute.
 During her time at Boston University, Johanna researched cellular signaling in prostate cancer at the Cancer Research Center in Boston University’s School of Medicine.
 Johanna also externed at Macropore Biosurgery in San Diego and in the Aerospace and Mechanical Engineering laboratory at Boston University.

-Richard Jacobsen, co-leader of Orrick's Complex Litigation & Dispute Resolution practice, litigates a wide variety of matters in federal and state trial and appellate courts, and in arbitrations before the American Arbitration Association and London Court of International Arbitration.
+Richard Jacobsen, leader of Orrick's financial services litigation practice, litigates a wide variety of matters in federal and state trial and appellate courts, and in arbitrations before the American Arbitration Association and London Court of International Arbitration.
 He represents clients in diverse industries, including many that are highly regulated, such as the finance, pharmaceutical, biotechnology, chemical, computer and consumer goods industries.

-Richard's cases have received widespread media attention in The Wall Street Journal, The New York Times, and Reuters, among others.
-The Legal 500 recognized him for his work in "General Commercial Disputes," citing his "strong financial institution and corporate client base."
+Richard's cases have received widespread media attention in Chambers and Partners, The Wall Street Journal, The New York Times, and Reuters, among others.
+Richard is regarded as "an exceptional litigator" and "a master of navigating commercial disputes."
+Interviewees hold him in high regard as "a commercial disputes wizard" by Chambers .
+The Legal 500 also recognizes him for his work in "General Commercial Disputes," citing his "strong financial institution and corporate client base."

 James Jaconski is a Corporate associate in the New York office.His practice focuses on domestic and cross-border mergers and acquisitions, formation and equity financings for early-stage companies, and advising on corporate governance matters.